orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 [SINCE Orbeon Forms 2017.1]

+_NOTE: These properties are mainly intended for internal use.
+Proceed with caution._

 The default baseline of XForms assets is configured with the `oxf.xforms.assets.baseline` property.
 Here is an example:

 ```xml